Cookie755233/pcc-autocheck/README.md

   - Archive/unarchive tenders
   - Highlight important tenders
   - View tender details and history
+  - Smart Auto-Archiving: Tenders are automatically archived when their only matching keyword is deleted (highlighted tenders are preserved)
 - **Export Capabilities**:
   - Export to JSON for data analysis
   - Export to formatted text for sharing
   - Export to PDF with customizable quality settings
   - Progress tracking for large exports
-- **User Authentication**: Secure login with Google accounts via Clerk
+- **User Authentication**: Secure login with Google/Line accounts via Clerk
 - **Full Dark Mode Support**: Complete dark mode styling across all components
+- **Subscription Based Functions**: Distinguish pro user and free user by subscription tier

 ## Tech Stack